Ashan-FCC/swift-cloud/readme.md

 ### Docs

-Docs will be hosted at `http://localhost:{port}/docs` after running the api They're also available at https://swift-cloud-799ab6467e8a.herokuapp.com/docs
+Docs will be hosted at `http://localhost:{port}/docs` after running the api.
+They're also available at https://swift-cloud-799ab6467e8a.herokuapp.com/docs

 ### Running tests